-South Dining Hall faster by Paul Young Staff Reporter An overwhelming majority of students favor the improvements made at the South Dining Hall, it was learned in an Observer survey Food Service Director Edmund T Price is pleased with the new system and hasn't yet found a dissatisfied student.
+South Dining Hall faster by Paul Young Staff Reporter An overwhelming majority of students favor the improvements made at the South Dining Hall, it was learned in an Observer survey Food Service Director Edmund T. Price is pleased with the new system and hasn't yet found a dissatisfied student.
 He attributes these results to hard work, good planning and the new scramble system.
-The scramble system employed in the South Dining Hall has been used successfully at other in-stitutions all over the world.
+The scramble system employed in the South Dining Hall has been used successfully at other institutions all over the world.
 Here at Notre Dame it has opened two additional serving lines to students as well as rem ving all serving lines from the dining room, thereby considerably cutting down on the noise in his area.
 The system seems to be working, according to Price.
 Last Friday at noon a young lady was timed from the moment she entered the dining hall, passed through the scramble area and reached her seat.
-The entire process took only five minutes on one of the busiest days of the week at the South Dining Last year an equivalent test under the old system would have lasted ten to fifteen minutes.
+The entire process took only five minutes on one of the busiest days of the week at the South Dining Hall Last year an equivalent test under the old system would have lasted ten to fifteen minutes.
 Therein lies the main advantage of the new system.
-The system has also reduced the noise level in the newly air conditioned dining LEARN TO JUMP

-MCPC Inc. Skydiving center located 15 min.
-North East of N.D.
-3 miles North of Edwardsburg, Mich. for more information call (616) 445-8251 academic manual regarding members, one is associative governance of the University, added Dugan.
-The newly revised manual, not yet published, states general principles of governancé and interactions between different groups of the University.
+The system has also reduced the noise level in the newly air conditioned dining hall. governance of the University, added Dugan.
+The newly revised manual, not yet published, states general principles of governance and interactions between different groups of the University.
 Dugan feels a need for the faculty to discuss implications of the document because it affects their working lives and their commitment to Notre Dame.
-Another relevant issue which the AAUP has been investigating is the economic status of the profession, continued Dugan.
+Another relevant issue which the AAUP has been investigating is the AAUP has been investigating is the economic status of the profession, continued Dugan.
 The status of the profession is now deteriorating.
-For one reason, there is a lesser amount of faculty but more Thus, the students in a class. faculty workload is increased.
+For one reason, there is a lesser amount of faculty but more students in a class.
+Thus, the faculty workload is increased.
 Secondly, he said, although tuition has been increased by a fair percentage, the faculty salary increase was a minimal two to three percent.
 Where does the excess tuition money go?
 The AAUP is now researching into this problem.
 Another current problem Dugan emphasized is the lack of women on the University faculty staff.
 There are forty-five women presently on the campus faculty, one-half of whom are library staff.
 There are twenty women in the classroom position, ten part time One of the topics studied was the and ten full time.
-Of the full time professor and nine are assistant professors.
+Of the full time academic manual regarding members, one is associative governance of the University, professor and nine are assistant added Dugan.
+The newly revised professors.
 Dugan relates the lack of female faculty to several reasons.
 "The University has not been accomodating in dealing with women," he claims.
 Participation by the women on committees is relatively small.
 Dugan contends that the University has a commitment to coeducation and to its women.
 Thus, the female population on the faculty should commit themselves to full utilization in various activities.

+BICYCLE CENTER

-BICYCLE CENTER 1437 Portage Ave.
+1437 Portage Ave.
 Phone 287-1623 Ask for student discounts

 Hours: Daily 9:30-5:30 Mon. till 8:30

 We service all makes

-10 SPEED RACERS ON HAND FOR
+10 SPEED RACERS

+ON HAND FOR

+IMMEDIATE

+DELIVERY!